For positioning, 12 o’clock is used as the front of the circle

 The start and the wind up are critical to set up the throw.
 The wind up is very individualistic, but for the beginner, the simpler the better.
 One preliminary swing is enough to establish a rhythm to start the throw and should be simple and consistent.
-Most the speed developed in a throw is in the other phases not the wind up.
+Most of the speed developed in a throw is in the other phases, not the wind up.
 Higher turning speed in the back of the circle means a higher risk of the delivery phase not being executed properly.

 The discus throw has two common starting positions, left foot on the centerline or with the feet straddling the centerline.

 After establishing the starting point, the thrower gets into an athletic position and drops down into ½ half-squat with the legs shoulder width apart or slightly wider.
 The discus thrower’s body weight is evenly disturbed or the thrower can have more weight on the left leg.

 The upper body will lean forward slightly with the chest over the knees, the right arm should be at the side of the athlete holding the discus.
 To begin the wind, the right arm moves toward the left side, between the left hip and shoulder.